cloudlinux/cloudlinux-doc-test/docs/kb/FAQ/README.md

 # FAQ

-## FAQ on PHP Selector integration with cPanel’s MultiPHP Manager
+## PHP Selector integration with cPanel’s MultiPHP Manager

 Q. **How could I set the Inherited option for all new accounts/websites by default?**